sirredbeard/nim_lang_snap/README.md

 * lts-1.yml - pushes nim lts 1 branch snap to snap store

-  * gets latest 1.0.x using curl, jq, and awk
+  * gets latest 1.0.x using curl, jq, and awk directly from the GitHub API

 * edge.yml - pushes nim nightly snap to snap store

-  * gets latest code directly from the development branch of the nim GitHub repository
+  * gets latest Nim code directly from the development branch of the nim GitHub repository